Life slowly returns to former Gaddafi stronghold

 Drug cabinets in the emergency rooms stood gapingly empty, surrounded by broken chairs and a broken television.

-Some residents returned to homes they did not recognize any more.
+Some residents returned to homes they did not recognise any more.

 Mtayra Mabrouk entered her home gingerly for the first time since fleeing Bani Walid last month to escape the shelling.